-The visitors would be placed in a standard first-in, first-out queue.
-When the online queue is empty, Queue-it will switch off the virtual waiting room and no visitors will notice a queue page until traffic inflow again exceeds your configured thresholds.
+The visitors would be placed in the waiting room in a standard first-in, first-out order.
+When the waiting room is empty, Queue-it will switch off the virtual waiting room and no visitors will see a waiting room page until traffic inflow again exceeds your configured thresholds.

 When your web page is covered by Queue-it's virtual waiting room, the visitor flow is changed to the following: